ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 The **Resolved Items** tab is where reviewers can view all previously resolved items for the selected policy.
 Here you can:

-- Quickly view and sort the subject, sender, and date of resolved items.
+- Quickly view and sort the subject, sender, and date of resolved items
 - View the classification and comment history of any selected item

 ## Reports